LoveyDove: History and style

-West and Snail met in Los Angeles and are a real life couple who married on April 25, 2014.
-They credit their success to being on the same page musically and the fact that they love playing music together.
-They chose the name LoveyDove after Snail wrote a song for West called LoveyDove.
-He followed up with a song for her titled Azalia's in Bloom.
-LA Weekly likened LoveyDove to "something like Sonny & Cher, except really good."
+Azalia Snail is a solo psychedelic rock and roll artist whose career spans over 20 albums and singles.
+Dan West is an LA-based recording artist and studio musician.
+West and Snail met in Los Angeles and are a married couple.
+They chose the name LoveyDove after Snail wrote a song for West called "LoveyDove."
+He followed up with a song for her titled "Azalia's in Bloom."